ErikSchulze1796/Active_flow_control_past_cylinder_using_DRL/README.md

-# Model-based Reinforcement Learning for Accelerated Learning From CFD Simulations
+# Model-based Reinforcement Learning for Accelerated Learning From CFD Simulations (This page is currently under construction)

 This research project is a direct continuation of the work by [Darshan Thummar](https://github.com/darshan315/flow_past_cylinder_by_DRL) and [Fabian Gabriel](https://github.com/FabianGabriel/Active_flow_control_past_cylinder_using_DRL).